Ken DeMange

-Ken DeMange (born 3 September 1964) is an Irish former footballer who played for, among others, Liverpool, Leeds United, Hull City and Dundalk.
+Kenneth John Philip Petit DeMange (Note: DeMange's surname is often written in different ways.
+Some of these include De Mange and de Mange.
+However, most sources tend to write it as DeMange, hence its use in this article.) (born 3 September 1964) is an Irish former footballer who played for, among others, Liverpool, Leeds United, Hull City and Dundalk.
 As an international he also played for the Republic of Ireland.

 Club career

 Early years

 DeMange was raised in the Ballygall area of Northside Dublin.
 He first showed his potential as a schoolboy footballer, playing for St Kevins CBS, Stella Maris and Tolka Rovers before moving on to Home Farm where his teammates included Brian Mooney.
 Made his League of Ireland debut for Farm at Athlone Town on 8 November 1981.
 While playing for Home Farm, he was awarded the Young Player of the Year title for the 1982–83 season by the Professional Footballers Association of Ireland He also finished as the team's top goalscorer with seven goals.

 Liverpool

 In August 1983 DeMange, along with Brian Mooney, signed for Liverpool but in four seasons with the club, he never made a competitive first team appearance.
 He did however help Liverpool Reserves win two consecutive Central League titles in 1984 and 1985.
 During the 1984–85 season he was top scorer for the Reserves, scoring 12 goals in 32 league appearances.
 In December 1986 he also had a successful loan spell with Scunthorpe United, scoring 2 goals in 3 leagues appearances.
 He also played for Scunthorpe in 1 FA Cup game and scored 1 further goal.
 In May 1987, while still playing for Liverpool Reserves, he made his international debut for the Republic of Ireland.